-We understand that sometimes unplanned expenses can pop up.
-To help, we offer loans (usually capped at $500) to UTS students.
+We understand that sometimes unplanned living expenses can pop up.
+To help, we may provide an interest-free Student loan to UTS students.
 Please note these loans are not available for assistance with uni fees.

 Who can apply?